Günther von Kluge: Invasion of the Soviet Union

-Expecting a short war that would not necessitate the exploitation of Soviet labour for the German war effort, the German High Command and military leadership did not make adequate preparations to house prisoners-of-war and civilian internees.
+Expecting a short war that would not necessitate the exploitation of Soviet labour for the German war-effort, the German High Command and military leaders did not make adequate preparations to house prisoners-of-war and civilian internees.
 In Kluge's area of command, 100,000 POWs and 40,000 civilians were herded into a small open-air camp in Minsk in July 1941.
 Amid deteriorating conditions and starvation in the camp, Organization Todt appealed to Kluge to release 10,000 skilled workers.
 Kluge declined, wishing to make the decisions regarding the prisoners himself.

-As part of the Hunger Plan, one of the pillars of the war of annihilation against the Soviet Union, the Wehrmacht was largely expected to "live off the land".
+The Nazis' Hunger Plan (one of the pillars of the war of annihilation against the Soviet Union), encouraged the largely to "live off the land".
 Looting, pillaging, and abuse of the civilian population was rampant, especially in the areas to the rear.
 In September 1941, Kluge issued an order to his troops aimed at restoring discipline.
 It stated that it was "high time to put a complete end to the unjustified methods of obtaining supplies, the raids, the plundering trips over vast distances, all the senseless and criminal activity".
 Kluge threatened harsh measures against those responsible, along with their superior commanders who failed to maintain discipline.